Cervical Orgasm Cervix Deep Penetration C-Spot Sex Tips

-For many people with vaginas, the cervix is uncharted territory that only comes up in conversation during a pap smear.
+For many people with vaginas, the cervix is uncharted territory that only comes up in conversation during a smear test.
 But some cervix-owners and sex experts claim that it's possible to have a cervical orgasm, which makes that body part suddenly more interesting to get to know.

 It's okay to be skeptical about cervical orgasms, because there's no solid research confirming their existence, and some experts aren't entirely sold on it even from an anecdotal standpoint.
 "The cervical orgasm concept is potentially authentic, but personally I question whether this is more of a whole body experience that's producing a releasing effect," says Patti Britton, PhD, clinical sexologist.